 - Personal data for contacts such as teachers, artists. performers are stored securely and destroyed as soon as appropriate to do so.

 - Right to be informed/transparency

-Flying High Expressive Arts CIC will include notice on all forms explaining how this policy can be accessed to understand how the data will be used.
+Flying High Expressive Arts CIC will endeavour to include notice on all forms explaining how this policy can be accessed to understand how the data will be used.